-easyhome leases all of its store locations, which are generally located in strip shopping centres, plazas, or stand-alone buildings in moderate to low income neighbourhoods.
-Most easyfinancial services kiosks are located within existing easyhome stores.
-However two stand alone easyfinancial services locations were opened in 2011 within leased premises.
-The terms of the leases are generally five to ten years and contain renewal options at fair market value rates. easyhome is generally required to pay a proportional share of real estate taxes, as well as insurance and utilities. easyhome believes that its policy of leasing all of its premises gives it the flexibility to respond to shifting consumer patterns and changing space requirements. easyhome has not experienced substantial difficulty in renewing leases or acquiring substitute facilities for its stores although Canadian lease rates have been trending upwards in recent years.
+easyhome leases all of its store locations and easyfinancial leases all of its stand alone locations, which are generally located in strip shopping centres, plazas, or stand-alone buildings in moderate to low income neighbourhoods.
+All easyfinancial kiosks are located within existing easyhome stores.
+The terms of the leases are generally seven to ten years and contain renewal options at fair market value rates. easyhome is generally required to pay a proportional share of real estate taxes, as well as insurance and utilities. easyhome believes that its policy of leasing all of its premises gives it the flexibility to respond to shifting consumer patterns and changing space requirements. easyhome has not experienced substantial difficulty in renewing leases or acquiring substitute facilities for its stores and stand alone locations although Canadian lease rates have been trending upwards in recent years.

-In the second quarter of 2010, the Company's lease for its Edmonton head office expired and the Company consolidated its corporate headquarters in Mississauga.
-The Company's Mississauga office consists of 20,688 square feet of leased premises with a 10-year lease term expiring on April 14, 2020 and an optional 5-year renewal term at market rates.
+The Company's corporate office in Mississauga consists of 20,688 square feet of leased premises with a 10-year lease term expiring on April 14, 2020 and an optional 5-year renewal term at market rates.